French

 Placement

 Language courses are offered at all levels.
-Advanced-level courses are offered in language, Linguisitics and Literature.
+Advanced-level courses are offered in language, linguisitics and literature.
 In keeping with traditional practice, the Department of French recognizes that an undergraduate program in French studies must include aspects of literary, culture, and linguistic enquiry.
 Students may find that courses describes as primarily "language" courses include some or all elements.
 Classes are normally taught in French.

 The Department of French cannot guarantee a place in a course until this consultation has taken place.
 The Department reserves the right to remove from the class lists or wait lists any students who have not consulted the Department or who miss three consective class hours within the first two weeks of classes.